rbpatt2019/ToDonePy/README.rst

 .. code:: sh

-        to done task
+        to done tasks

-As with `to do`_, if your task is more than one word, you need to enclose it in quotes, like so:
+As with `to do`_, `to done` suports an indefinite number of tasks, as long as all multi-word tasks are enclosed in quotes.
+For example, if you emailed your boss that finished abstract, then you can remove those tasks like so:

 .. code:: sh

-        to done 'Write my abstract'
+        to done 'Write my abstract' 'Email boss'

 Under the hood, ``to done`` creates a temp file, then performs a string match to each line of your ``TODO.tsv``.
-If ''task'' is not in a line, that line is written to the temp file.
+If a perfect match to ''task'' is not in a line, that line is written to the temp file.
 If ''task'' is in a line, that line is skipped.
 This way, the temp file ends up containing only those tasks that aren't completed.
 Once every line is checked, the temp file replaces ``TODO.tsv`` with its contents.
 Task deleted!

 ..
 Warning:: If two different tasks contain the same text, they will both be deleted!

 Known Bugs
 ----------
-- Test fails when called with ``--edit`` as ``result.output == 1``, likely teh result of a hung editor.
+- Test fails when called with ``--edit`` as ``result.output == 1``, likely the result of a hung editor.

 Recent Changes
 --------------